 First you'll clear Singapore customs, which is a simple matter of scanning your passport and thumbprint through automated gates, just like at the airport.

-Then you'll walk a few metres to the Malaysia side, where it's a bit less efficient as the customs staff will check and stamp your passport manually.
+Then you'll walk a few metres to the Malaysia side.
+The customs staff will check and stamp your passport manually.
 After you're clear, put your bag(s) through the scanning machine, pick it up, then board the train.

 KTM trains are often oversubscribed so you might find yourself having to stand.
 This is perfectly safe and it's just a few minutes anyway.
 Enjoy the view of the Straits of Johor and feel smug about making good life decisions as your train goes past the poor losers stuck in the Causeway jam.